 Bitcoin is often compared to gold as a store of value or haven to avoid inflation and stock market volatility.

-Gold bugs will argue that the volatility of bitcoin makes it a poor choice while bitcoin hodlers will point out the weak returns from owning gold.
+Gold bugs will argue that the volatility of bitcoin makes it a poor choice, while bitcoin hodlers will point out the weak returns from owning gold.

-Storing and selling
+Storing and Selling

-Gold, however, needs to be kept in a secure location and large amounts will take up a lot of space.
+Gold, however, needs to be kept in a secure location, and copious amounts will take up a lot of space.

 You can invest in gold ETFs to solve this issue, but you would sacrifice the guarantee of owning actual gold.

 Selling physical gold requires more work than selling or exchanging bitcoin.
 If someone across the globe wants to buy gold from you, you’ll need to arrange and pay for shipping.

 There is a limited supply of both bitcoin and gold.
 While the amount of gold available 190,040 tons is just an estimate, it’s proven there will never be more than 21 million bitcoins in existence.

 NASA is also finding asteroids filled with gold and other precious metals.
-Asteroid mining does show a potential threat to decrease the rarity of gold but it will be a very long time until that’s a possibility.
+Asteroid mining does show a potential threat to decrease the rarity of gold, but it will be a very long time until that’s a possibility.